About Website Accessibility

 How you format a link can impact both sighted users and visually-impaired users.
 This section outlines considerations when providing links on your webpages.

-• Screen readers will read all hyperlinked objects exactly as presented - an entire URL is not helpful
+• Screen readers will read all hyperlinked objects exactly as presented - so having to listen to the entire URL read aloud is not very helpful.

-• Avoid using "Click Here" or similar short phrases because when read by screen readers, these links do not provide sufficient context about where they go or what they do
+• Avoid using "Click Here" or similar short phrases.
+When read by screen readers, these links do not provide sufficient context about where they go or what they do.

 When links are encountered by a screen reader, they are read aloud exactly as presented on the webpage.
 Because they are being read aloud, its important to carefully phrase the link in a way that provides context about where the link goes or what the link does.